Laravel-Backpack/demo/readme.md

 2) Set your database information in your .env file (use the .env.example as an example);

+3) Set the APP_URL in .env, this value should match the URL you use to access your application in a browser.

-3) Run in your backpack-demo folder:
+4) Run in your backpack-demo folder:
 ``` bash
 composer install
 php artisan key:generate